CivicActions/cypress-tests/docs/Plugins.md

 # Some Cypress plugins we use

 * [cypress-axe](https://github.com/component-driven/cypress-axe): Test accessibility with [axe-core](https://github.com/dequelabs/axe-core) in Cypress.
+See also [examples/AccessibilityTesting.md](/examples/AccessibilityTesting.md).
 * [cypress-testing-library](https://github.com/testing-library/cypress-testing-library): This allows you to use all the useful [DOM Testing Library](https://github.com/testing-library/cypress-testing-library) methods in your tests.

 ## Docker